 Desertification and land degradation are very serious challenges.
 They lead to hunger and poverty, themselves at the root of many conflicts.
 But recent successes show that these problems are not insurmountable.
 Bold action and investments in sustainable land management and restoration can boost food security, improve livelihoods and help people adapt to climate change.
-Action Against Desertification is a new initiative of the African, Caribbean and Pacific Group of States (ACP) to restore drylands and degraded lands in Africa, the Caribbean and the Pacific to tackle the detrimental social, economic and environmental impact of land degradation and desertification [...]
+Action Against Desertification is an initiative of the African, Caribbean and Pacific Group of States (ACP) to restore drylands and degraded lands in Africa, the Caribbean and the Pacific to tackle the detrimental social, economic and environmental impact of land degradation and desertification [...]

 In Action Against Desertification

 Africa - Making land fertile again